TheArchitect2000/Blockchain-based-IoT-Server/README.md

 # D. Build and Execute
 ## D.1.
 Build the System
 To automate the setup and build processes for both the backend and frontend applications, run the `initial_setup.sh` script located in the root directory of the project.
-This script will handle building both the backend and frontend applications and configuring PM2 services automatically.
+This script will handle building both the backend and frontend applications and configuring systemctl services automatically.
    ```
    cd /home/iot-server/
    sudo chmod +x initial_setup.sh